brainsik/virtualenv-burrito/README.md

 To get Python coders coding.

-Virtualenv Burrito was inspired by Pycon sprinters who wasted time getting virtualenv setup so they could start hacking on code.
+Virtualenv Burrito was inspired by
+[Pycon sprinters](http://us.pycon.org/2011/sprints/) who wasted time getting virtualenv setup so they could start hacking on code.
 It's depressingly complicated to quickly setup the wonderful virtualenv + virtualenvwrapper environment.
-Depending on your system you may end up dicking around with setuptools, distribute, virtualenv, virtulenvwrapper, .bashrc, PyPI, apt-get/MacPorts, and more.
+Depending on your system you may end up yak shaving with setuptools, distribute, virtualenv, virtulenvwrapper, .bashrc, PyPI, apt-get/MacPorts, and more.